 - SE’s can find and index it in its entirety

-There are 200 plus elements assessed in Google relevancy ranking algorithm, and the more of those that you are able to control and have working for you, the better off your site will be.
-Think of this as being like a library cataloging process, done by robots!
-If a robot picks up a book, how does it assess where in the library it should be placed.
-Obviously, it needs some clues to the content to determine a classification, and where it should sit in the library’s shelves.
+There are 200 plus elements assessed in Google’s relevancy ranking algorithm, and the more of those that you are able to control and have working for you, the better off your site will be.
+Think of this as being like a library cataloguing process, done by robots!
+If a robot picks up a book, how does it assess where in the library it should be placed?
+Obviously, it needs some clues to the content to determine a classification, and where it should sit on the library’s shelves.

-Search engine robots / spiders operate in a fully automated “rules-based” methodology to first determine what the site is about.
+Search engine robots/spiders operate in a fully automated “rules-based” methodology to first determine what the site is about.
 For external verification, they correlate the ‘about’ information against the descriptive titles within external links pointing to the website.
 Then, the search engine assesses the relevancy of the website against real-time searches as they are made.
-The process is similar for all the major search engines – Google, Yahoo and Bing etc.
+The process is similar for all the major search engines – Google, Yahoo Bing etc.

-There are two aspects that impact on search engine rankings, usually referred to as On-site SEO, and Of-Site SEO.
+There are two aspects that impact search engine rankings, usually referred to as On-site SEO and Off-site SEO.

-This encompasses building of links that include a range of relevant keyword phrases in the Anchor Text (link titles).
+This encompasses building links that include a range of relevant keyword phrases in the Anchor Text (link titles).
 In a competitive niche, a site simply cannot rank well for any current/popular keyword phrase that is NOT included in link titles of incoming links TO your website.
 1-way links are better than reciprocal links.
-A broad geographic (global) spread of incoming links gives a higher perceived value / profile than a narrow range of local links.
+A broad geographic (global) spread of incoming links gives a higher perceived value/profile than a narrow range of local links.

 Without that range of relevant keyword phrases in external links to your site, Search engines have minimal external verification of what your site is about!
-So, its imperative that you cast the “keyword search phrase” net across the pool of relevant keyword search phrases, and pull in a broadest range of qualified traffic / visitors.
+So, it’s imperative that you cast the “keyword search phrase” net across the pool of relevant keyword search phrases, and pull in the broadest range of qualified traffic/visitors.